-The market for bars and restaurants in Sugar Land and neighboring suburbs is competitive and the Issuer may need to compete with other established competitors.
+The market for retail food and beverage industry is competitive and the Issuer may need to compete with other established competitors.
 The Issuer competes with these other businesses on the basis of quality and price of products and/or services offered, atmosphere, location and overall customer experience.
-The entrance of new competitors into the Issuer's markets could reduce revenue and operating margins.
-Some competitors may have greater financial and other resources, greater name recognition, more experience in the business and/or better presence in the planned markets.
-Any inability to compete successfully with competitors, shifts in consumer preferences away from bars and restaurants or the Issuer's inability to develop new products or services that appeal to consumers may negatively affect revenues.
+While the Issuer intends for its products to be in demand, many of its competitors may have substantially greater financial resources than the Issuer.
+There can be no assurance that the Issuer will be successful in the face of increasing competition from existing or new competitors, or that competition will not have a material adverse effect on the Issuer's business, financial condition and results of operations.
+Any inability to compete successfully with competitors, shifts in consumer preferences away from restaurants or the Issuer's inability to develop new products or services that appeal to consumers may negatively affect revenues.
+The Issuer has acquired a wealth of industry knowledge to counter this external threat partnering with local, highly successful restaurant industry leaders.